 If you want to read, I will highly reccomend you to read the book: One Up On Wall Street: How To Use What You Already Know To Make Money In the Market.
 This is my favourite book on stock market.

 3. Sudden overexposure to market and non-diversification

 This happens a lot of time in the stock market.
 A common person has accumulated a lot of savings over the period.
-Then he hears how his neighbour has doubled his money by investing in stock market.
+Then he hears how his neighbour has doubled his money by investing in the stock market.
 Suddenly he also gets interested in share market.
-He started thinking that if his neighbour who is a Salesman, can get so many returns from the stock market, then why can’t he?
+He started thinking that if his neighbor who is a Salesman, can get so many returns from the stock market, then why can’t he?
 Hence, he decides to enter the stock market with a huge amount of money that he has saved during all those years of hard working.

 And this is where he fails.
 The point is, you can enter stock market whenever you want; however, to enter the market without prepared it totally stupid.
 Think of this like going to the forest without knowing how to hunt.
 You need to develop the art first.
-You need to understand the market and enter once you are at least little prepared.
+You need to understand the market and enter once you are at least a little prepared.